retrocomputacion/retrobbs/docs/readme.md

 - **\<bin\>** selects the return string type

 ### blockTransfer(data):
-Transfer the binary string <data> to the client.<br>This function returns the complete command sequence to complete the transfer, including **\<data\>**.
+Transfer the binary string <data> to the client.<br>This function returns the entire command sequence to complete the transfer as a byte string, including **\<data\>**.
 Normal usage is calling `SendAllbin` with the result of this function as the parameter

 ### to_Screen(bin = False):
 Selects the client screen as the output.